-Trump calls on Congress to approve $2,000 stimulus checks, hinting that he might not sign economic relief bill into law without changes
+Trump calls on Congress to approve $2,000 stimulus checks, hinting he might not sign relief bill without changes

 “I am pleased that Congress has passed on an overwhelming bipartisan basis additional critical economic relief for American workers, families and businesses,” Mnuchin tweeted seven hours before Trump’s video was posted.

-But not all aides were supportive of the measure, though some kept their criticisms closely held.
+Not all aides were supportive of the measure, though some kept their criticisms closely held.

-Aides who dislike the bill particularly used the fact that some of its unrelated spending provisions included foreign aid as a way to turn Trump against the measure, knowing there are few things he hates more than American money going to other countries.
+Aides who dislike the bill used the fact that some of its unrelated spending provisions included foreign aid as a way to turn Trump against the measure, knowing that American money going to other countries raises the president’s ire.

-Virtually all of the complaints Trump made in the four-minute video -- including foreign aid agreements, aid to the Kennedy Center, fish management language and more -- are not part of the $900 billion covid relief agreement but rather included in other, separately negotiated part of the legislation.
-This part of the bill is a $1.4 trillion omnibus appropriations bill and a bill authorizing $9.9 billion in water projects.
-These bills and many others were packaged together into one package.
+Virtually all of the complaints Trump made in the four-minute video — including foreign aid agreements, aid to the Kennedy Center, fish management language and more — are not part of the $900 billion covid relief agreement but rather included in other, separately negotiated parts of the legislation, including a $1.4 trillion omnibus appropriations bill and a measure authorizing $9.9 billion in water projects.
+These bills and many others were packaged together.

-Two congressional aides who had been involved in the negotiations said they were completely unaware of any problems the White House had with the bill.
-On Sunday, Ben Williamson, a spokesman for White House Chief of Staff Mark Meadow, said publicly ahead of the bill’s release that Trump supported the legislation and would sign it.
+Two congressional aides who had been involved in the negotiations said they were unaware of any problems the White House had with the bill.
+On Sunday, Ben Williamson, a spokesman for Meadows, said publicly ahead of the bill’s release that Trump supported the legislation and would sign it.

 Trump’s refusal to publicly embrace the bill as it moved through Congress made some aides nervous, raising the prospect that he would once again cannonball into the pool at the end with a public declaration.

 “This is what happens with a president who places more trust in conservative fever swamp Twitter than his own Treasury Secretary.
-His administration helped negotiate this bill, and he just pulled down the pants of every Republican who voted for it,” said Brendan Buck, a former top aide to Speaker Paul Ryan.
+His administration helped negotiate this bill, and he just pulled down the pants of every Republican who voted for it,” said Brendan Buck, a former top aide to onetime House Speaker Paul Ryan.
 Ryan and Buck often struggled with the president changing his mind.

-The president has also not shared the fiscal discipline that some of his aides, such as Office of Management and Budget Director Russ Vought, have, and has told advisers that doing only $600 would not be “popular,” in the words of one senior administration official.
+The president has also not shared the fiscal discipline that some of his aides, such as Office of Management and Budget Director Russ Vought, have and has told advisers that doing only $600 would not be “popular,” in the words of one senior administration official.

-The House and Senate passed the bill with such large margins that they could likely override a veto, if Trump tried to block the measure.
+The House and Senate passed the bill with such large margins that they could probably override a veto if Trump tried to block the measure.
 But that process could take weeks.
 And in the video, Trump didn’t explicitly say he would veto it.
 He also didn’t commit, however, to signing it into law.